On this page you will find links to information on key UBSS policies, procedures and guidelines.

 All information which is disclosed to a party by, or on behalf of, the other party, or which is otherwise acquired by a party from the other party, or any adviser engaged by the other party, which:

-Is a form of academic misconduct.
+A form of academic misconduct.
 It means getting someone to complete part or all of your work and then submitting as it you had completed it.
 It can include asking someone to write your essay or sit your exam or assessment.
-There does not have to be any payment for something to be considered contract cheating
+There does not have to be any payment for something to be considered contract cheating.

 A type of legal protection for people who produce things like writing, images, music and films.
 It is a legal right to prevent others from doing certain things (such as copying and making available online) without permission.

 Units for which a passing grade is compulsorily required for the particular course of study.